Trovemaster/Duo/docs/source/checkpoints.rst

 * compute and store states once for a broad :math:`J` range;
 * run multiple intensity jobs in parallel, each handling different :math:`J` intervals or spectral windows;
-* run “test” intensity calculations with different thresholds/windows without re-solving the Schrödinger equation.
+* run "test" intensity calculations with different thresholds/windows without re-solving the Schrödinger equation.

 Recomputing moment matrix elements with new dipole curves (``dipole calc``)
 --------------------------------------------------------------------------